denisw/redux-preboiled/README.md

 // => 8

 // Redux Preboiled is just a utility library, so there is no special
 // setup to do or middleware to install.
-Just do everything else as
-// usual.

 const store = createStore(counterReducer)
 store.dispatch(increment())
 store.dispatch(increment())
 store.dispatch(multiply(2))
 store.getState()
 // => 4
 ```